It can be called marriage counseling, marital counseling, couples counseling, or couples therapy. All focus on helping a couple’s marriage.

 Skills deficits like listening and the ability to effectively negotiation also show up outside the home.
 Improving these skills in the marriage, especially in when the situation is tense, transfers well to other areas of life.

 Navigates the emotional tension in the room

 A skilled marital counselor can both heat things up and cool things down in a room.
 And they teach this skill to the couple as well.
 Couples learn to emotionally regulate themselves and how to regulate their partner for maximum effectiveness.

 In good marriage counseling, the therapist knows when to take sides and why

-If a therapist clearly sides with one spouse against the other, this is damaging and ineffective.
-But there are also times when it is important to challenge a partner, question them in greater detail, or help them to express their issues more clearly.
-On other cases, a spouse won’t stand up for themselves in the counseling.
-A good counselor is able to make this side-taking explicit, so the couple understands what they are doing and why.
+If a therapist sides with one spouse against the other, this is damaging and ineffective.
+But there are also times when it is essential to challenge a partner, question them in greater detail, or help them to express their issues more clearly.
+In other cases, a spouse won’t stand up for themselves in the counseling.
+A good counselor can make this side-taking explicit so the couple understands what they are doing and why.

 Naming the repetitive Negative Cycle

 Emotionally Focused couples therapy calls this cycle the ‘demon dance.’
 John Gottman has labeled four behaviors he calls “The Four Horsemen of the Apocalypse” to describe the elements of this negative cycle.

 Naming and teaching the couple to stop these negative cycles is critical.
 Negative cycles: